dominikschweigl/ticketless_park_system/README.md

 ### Overview

 A FastAPI-based web dashboard that provides real-time monitoring of the parking system.
-It displays live camera feeds and barrier states through WebSocket connections.
+It displays live camera feeds and barrier states by subscribing and listening to nats communication between IOT-components.

 ### How It Works

 #### WebSocket Server

 - Serves on port 8000
-- Broadcasts real-time updates to all connected clients
-- Maintains last known state for new connections
+- listens on any camera/barrier_id.* topic
+- creates a card for every actively communicating camera+barrier composition
+- displays camera input and a figurative picture for the barrier state

 #### NATS Subscriptions